functorz-tech/momen_doc/template/ai-feedback-tool.md

 ---
 description: >-
-  Learn how to use Momen's AI Feedback Tool template to build your first feedback tool and leverage AI in feedback management in this guide.
+  Learn how to use Momen's AI Feedback Tool template t## About Momen

+[Momen](https://momen.app/?channel=docs) is a no-code web app builder that lets you create fully customizable web apps, marketplaces, social networks, AI tools, enterprise SaaS platforms, and more.
+Iterate and refine your projects in real time for a smooth, streamlined creation process.
+Momen also offers powerful API integration, making it easy to connect your app to any service.
+Bring your ideas to life and launch products faster than ever with Momen.uild your first feedback tool and leverage AI in feedback management in this guide.
 ---